djmgit/DeathStar/README.md

 The ```-local``` CLI option tells DeathStar that we want to use local zip file, hence DeathStar will not try to create a zip of its own.
 The ```-zip-file-path``` simply takes the path to the zip package which we want to use.

+## Features to be added

+As already mentioned, DeathStar is in development.
+DeathStar should support the following features:

+- The AWS role creation for the lambda function is manual right now.
+This can be automated with the provision of providing custom role by user if required.
+- Conducting attacks in parallel.
+This will result in calling the created lambda function in parallel.
+For this we might also have to introduce an option for configuring the lambda function concurrency.